Reducing ASU's plastic footprint

 Why this matters

 According to the National Audubon Society and Nature Medicine, microplastics are being discovered in uninhabited wilderness areas and even the human brain.
 Before ASU implemented the Plastics Reduction Initiative, nearly 42% of campus-generated plastics were soft plastics — mostly liner bags from waste bins.
+This initiative will save hundreds of thousands of plastic bags from ending up in landfills.

 ASU’s switch to compostable liners and bagless recycling bins will help the university reach its zero-waste goals and reduce single-use plastics by 90% by 2027.
+ASU has hovered around a 40% diversion rate in recent years.

 A successful pilot